 top of page

-You wouldn’t think it, but typeface piracy is a big problem.
+typeface piracy is a big problem.

 infringement image

-An interesting article from WIRED describing two types of font piracy.
+There are two types of font piracy.

 Plagiarism.

-Plagiarism is the practice of any party “taking” an existing, authentic, copyrighted font from a reputable type designer, modifying the outlines and bezier curves (using font creation and editing tools) to create a derivative that looks different than the original, and renaming it with the intent of claiming it as their own original work.
+Plagiarism is the practice of any party “taking” an existing, authentic, copyrighted font from a reputable type designer, modifying the outlines and bezier curves (using font creation and editing tools) to create a derivative that looks somewhat different than the original, and renaming it with the intent of claiming it as their own original work.

-In this scenario, all the extremely heavy lifting of the font design and creation was done by the original font designer – often taking years to complete.
+In this scenario, all the extremely heavy lifting of the font design and creation was done by the original type designer – often taking years to complete.
 Editing the original creation from that point is relatively simple . . . and illegal.

 Outright Theft.